 No wiring was removed nor disturbed in this process.
 However, it's always wise to

-.
+disconnect your battery.
 I would encourage this practice.
 I would also recommend

 checking your starter circuit fuse prior to dismantling the switch.
 If you are not